nhn/tui.calendar/apps/react-calendar/README.md

 ## Migration to v2

-The React wrapper of TOAST UI calendar is almost identical to v1, and you can follow the [v2 migration guide](/docs/en/guide/migration-guide-v2.md) of the calendar.
+The TOAST UI Calendar for React is almost identical to v1, and you can follow the [v2 migration guide](/docs/en/guide/migration-guide-v2.md) of the calendar.

 ## 💾 Installation